openid/AppAuth-Android/README.md

 ### Authorization service configuration

-First, AppAuth must first be instructed how to interact with the authorization service.
+First, AppAuth must be instructed how to interact with the authorization service.
 This can be done either by directly creating an [AuthorizationServiceConfiguration](https://github.com/openid/AppAuth-Android/blob/master/library/java/net/openid/appauth/AuthorizationServiceConfiguration.java#L102) instance, providing the URIs of the authorization endpoint and token endpoint,